Hurricane Jeanne: Bahamas

-While Jeanne was still in the Caribbean, the Bahamas issued hurricane watches and warnings for the southeastern and central portion of the archipelago, beginning late on September 15.
-These were downgraded to tropical storm warnings by the time Jeanne moved through the region, and canceled altogether by September 19.
-Four days later, Jeanne again threatened the country, prompting additional hurricane watches and warnings for the central to northwestern Bahamas.
+While Jeanne was still in the Caribbean, the Bahamas issued hurricane watches and warnings for the southeastern and central portion of the archipelago, beginning late on September 15 and cancelled four days later.
+On September 23, when Jeanne again threatened the country, there were additional hurricane watches and warnings for the central to northwestern Bahamas.
 During Jeanne's second approach to the Bahamas, officials urged residents in low-lying homes to evacuate, while also setting up shelters on Abaco, Eleuthera, and Grand Bahama islands.
 About 2,500 people stayed at shelters during the hurricane.
 The international airport on Grand Bahama temporarily closed during the storm.
 Because Hurricane Frances struck only about three weeks prior, numerous houses were still patched with plastic sheeting on their roofs, while displaced residents were still living with neighbors or relatives.
 Several cruise ships were diverted away from the country.